Enderforge-Labs/FancyPlayerShops/src/To-do list.md

   - smithing template [Custom behaviour, vanilla doesn't show the name]

 - "top shops" list that shows the shops that made the most money in the specified timeframe
+  - This is separate from the list of groups in the main menu. you access this from the stats
 - "best customers" list that shows the players that spent the most money in the specified timeframe
+  - This is separate from the list of groups in the main menu. you access this from the stats

 - add a bar at the left of HUDs that shows how long is left until they despawns